miilyn/roc-ts-mode/README.md

 ## Disclaimer

-This is very early work in progress.
+This is early wip, so filing issues is greatly appreciated.

 # Installation